CREATINE MONOHYDRATE.

 BETA ALANINE.

 Beta-alanine is a buffer of hydrogen ions which basically means it delays the onset of the burning feeling you feel in your muscles once you perform high intensity exercise past 90 seconds.
 This is a brilliant option if you train competitively.
-It's not going to elicit huge gains for fat loss or muscle growth, it will just help squeeze out progress at high intensities.
+It's not going to provide huge gains for fat loss or muscle growth, it will just help squeeze out progress at high intensities in conditioning.

-Again, like creatine it is quite difficult to measure how effective it is in the context of overall good nutrition and a solid training program but if you train for a living or play a sport it can be the difference between a win and a loss.
+Again, like creatine, it is quite difficult to measure how effective it is in the context of overall good nutrition and a solid training program, but if you train for a living or play a sport it could be a difference maker.

 I have taken it and prescribed it to clients with positive results as long as all the other factors such as nutrition, sleep and training were also taken care of.